llubowa/Class_Attendence/README.md

 # Class_Attendence
-The project aims at predicting if the enrolled student will attend the fittness classes or not.
-A body fitness institution wants to raise on the enrollment count after noticing that a good number of enrolled students do not attend the classes.
-A model is to predict the count of enrolled students who will not attend classes and this gives the additional number to be enrolled.
-This project also compares the performance of two predictors chosen for this project.
+This predictive model determines whether enrolled students will attend fitness classes at a body fitness institution.
+The project addresses the institution's goal of increasing attendance by identifying students likely to skip classes.
+The model predicts the count of enrolled students who may not attend, aiding in calculating the additional enrollment needed to meet attendance targets.
+Additionally, the project involves comparing the performance of two selected predictors, enabling data-driven decisions to enhance class participation and optimize enrollment strategies.